binford2k/binford2k.com/_posts/2019-11-12-deferred-functions.md

 ```

 This is designed for consistency and predictability.
-By looking at the catalog, you **_know_** that the `pxp-agent` service is running and will start on bootup.
+By looking at the catalog, you **_know_** that after it's been enforced that the `pxp-agent` service will be running and will start on bootup.
 Shell scripts, or other evaluated code, don't have this property.
 Instead the end state depends on a monumentally complex intersection of preconditions and assumptions.
 In a nutshell, having provable end states is why many auditors accept Puppet catalogs and/or reports as valid proof of compliance.

 So why would we want to build in the ability to run functions on the agent during enforcement?
 Didn't we just say that lacking this ability makes the catalogs more provable?
 That would be true if we were talking about unchecked agent-side execution.
 We're not, however.
 There are tight constraints on what you can do with Deferred functions.